General Considerations

 Group: 1

-Registered On: Non-bearing apple, peach and plum; bearing apples and pears, apricots, cherries (sweet and sour), nectarines, peaches and plums.
+Registered On: Non-bearing apples, peaches and plums, bearing apples and pears, and apricots, cherries (sweet and sour), peaches and plums.

-Target Weeds: Post-emergent control of grasses.
+Target Weeds: Post-emergent control of grasses. barnyard grass, crabgrass (large), fall panicum, foxtail (green/yellow; wild millet), Persian darnel, proso millet, volunteer corn, witchgrass, wild oats, volunteer barley, volunteer wheat.
 Does not control sedges or broadleaf weeds.

 Application: Post emergence application.
-Merge Adjuvant (1% v/v in 100-200 L/water/ha) must be added to all applications of Poast Ultra liquid emulsifiable herbicide, including tank mixtures with broadleaf herbicides.
+Merge Adjuvant (1% v/v in 100-200 L/water/ha) must be added, including tank mixtures with broadleaf herbicides.
 For optimum control, apply when grasses are at 2-5 leaf stage with adequate soil moisture, light to moderate weed infestations levels and under moderate temperatures (15-28°C).

 Re-entry Interval: 12 h